rappatoni/stexcasp/README.md

 If several matching definition paragraphs exist, the panel provides a selector.
 Missing or temporarily unavailable fragments do not prevent the graph from loading.
-Because fragments are served through Mgraph's localhost proxy, definition loading is available while the local server is running; a saved HTML file opened directly still contains the graph and definition URIs, but cannot fetch the bodies by itself.
+Because fragments are served through the viewer's localhost proxy, definition loading is available while the local server is running; a saved HTML file opened directly still contains the graph and definition URIs, but cannot fetch the bodies by itself.

-## Run directly
+## Run the interactive graph viewer

 From the repository root: